psono/psono-server/README.md

 local dummy smtp server with the following command

     sudo python -m smtpd -n -c DebuggingServer localhost:25

+## Audit Logging

+For companies audibility is a big point.
+To enable audit logs add the following two lines to your settings.yml:

+    LOGGING_AUDIT: True
+    LOGGING_AUDIT_FOLDER: '/path/to/audit/log/folder'

+This will show report to the client in the `info/` request, that audit logging is enabled.
+The client will show this as a warning to the user before login and requires the users approval.
+Afterwards the client will send some additional data for audibility purposes.

+>INFO: This feature is not enabled on the psono.pw server and is not enabled by default

+>WARNING: This feature may be removed without notice in any future version.

 ## Production Server checks